There's a common adage that's been making the rounds in the business world for years:…

 (this is an update to the original post of September 2019 – includes updates as they pertain to post COVID19 sales and facility/service considerations)

 One of the most powerful tools in every salesperson’s toolbox is a good understanding of their ideal client profile.
-Knowing who you serve (and who you serve best!) may help fill your business with the RIGHT type of clients versus ANY type of client.
+Knowing who you serve best may help fill your business with the RIGHT type of clients versus ANY type of client.

 How do you define your ideal client?

 By asking some of the below questions, you will be able to determine the client type that you can work best with, and respectively best exercise both your sets of strengths to develop the ideal client relationship.
 This includes post-COVID19 meeting considerations as well.

 - What are the demographics of your ideal client – items can include things like: